Approximate message passing for block-structured ecological systems: Applications

 \subsection{Feedback between communities under uncorrelated interactions}

-In this final application, we investigated whether a feedback loop could emerge in which increasing the impact of community 1 on community 2 would ultimately impact community 1 itself.
+In this final application, we investigated whether a feedback loop could emerge in which increasing the impact of community~$1$ on community~$2$ would ultimately impact community~$1$ itself.
 To this end, we set the correlation matrix to zero ($R = 0$) and manipulated the variance of community interactions ($S$).
+We varied both directions of interaction variance: $s^2_{12}$ (community~$1$ effect on community~$2$) and $s^2_{21}$ (the reverse).

-We varied both directions of interaction variance: $s^2_{12}$ (community 1 effect on community 2) and $s^2_{21}$ (the reverse).
-As shown in Figure~\ref{fig:fb_curve}, the persistence of community 1 ($\gamma_1$) is less affected when $s^2_{21}$ remains low, even if $s^2_{12}$ is strong.
-However, once community 2 becomes sufficiently affected and its persistence declines, increasing $s^2_{21}$ begins to strongly and nonlinearly reduce $\gamma_1$, despite no change in its internal structure.
+As shown in Figure~\ref{fig:fb_curve}, $\gamma_1$ depends jointly and non-separably on $s^2_{12}$ and $s^2_{21}$: at fixed $s^2_{12}$, $\gamma_1$ stays essentially flat for small $s^2_{21}$ and drops sharply once $s^2_{21}$ exceeds a threshold that itself increases with $s^2_{12}$.
+The persistence of community~$1$ is thus governed by the reciprocal coupling $s^2_{21}$ in a strongly nonlinear way, even though its internal structure is held fixed.

-This pattern reveals an emergent feedback loop.
-The initial decline of community 2 reduces its ability to regulate the system, which amplifies the impact of reciprocal interactions on community 1.
-This feedback loop becomes self-reinforcing and can trigger a loss of persistence across both communities.
+We interpret this comparative-statics pattern as an effective feedback between communities, consistent with a scenario in which a loss of persistence in community~$2$ amplifies the effect of reciprocal interactions back onto community~$1$.
+We stress that this is an interpretation of the stationary dependence, not a dynamical statement: our analysis characterizes the equilibrium abundance measure, not a transient trajectory or a temporal cascade.
 This emphasizes the importance of maintaining highly persistent communities to prevent the indirect spread of collapse throughout the ecosystem \cite{loreau_biodiversity_2001, calcagno_diversity_2017}.